Malasri05/eCommerce/README.md

-created a eCommerce website using HTML CSS Javascript
+created a eCommerce website using HTML CSS Javascript and php